Our Favourite Family Bike Paths in Ottawa

 Ottawa River Pathway

 The Ottawa River Pathway (which follows along the Ottawa River, in front of Parliament Hill, past the Canadian War Museum and ends just past, and below, Tunney’s Pasture) is winning a lot of points with riders for the scenery along the way.
-In addition, families will appreciate the many green spaces and areas to stop along the way for a water break or even a picnic, and if you want to spend time grabbing a bite to eat at a local restaurant, there are options for that as well like Mill Street Brew Pub.
+In addition, families will appreciate the many green spaces and areas to stop along the way for a water break or even a picnic, and if you want to spend time grabbing a bite to eat at a local restaurant.
+Read more about the pathway, including a suggested route, here.

 Family Bike Paths in Ottawa:

 The Experimental Farm Pathway

 Ottawa is already fortunate to have a working farm in the middle of the City, so it’s no surprise that a favourite biking trail cuts you right through it.
 The Experimental Farm Pathway, which will lead you between Woodroofe Avenue and the Canadian Agriculture and Food Museum, offers a varied path between field and farm and City.
 The kids will likely want to make a detour to the Museum along the way!

 The NCC has a cycling map on their website to help you determine where the Capital City Pathway trails are in your part of the City!
 There are locations around Ottawa that also have a hard copy of the map if you prefer.